testpress/streams-docs/docs/server-api/live-stream.md

 ## Start a live stream server

-To Satrt a live stream server you need to send an HTTP POST request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).
+To Start a live stream server you need to send an HTTP POST request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).

 ```bash